zenhack/layout-dsl/grammar.md

 # Integer literals

 An integer literal is a sequence of digits representing an integer constant.
-An optional prefix sets a non-decimal base: 0o or | 0O for octal, 0x or 0X for hexadecimal, 0b or 0B for binary.
+An optional prefix may be used to set a decimal base: 0o or | 0O for octal, 0d or 0D for decimal, 0x or 0X for hexadecimal, 0b or 0B for binary.
+If no prefix is supplied, any literal starting with a "0" is interpreted as octal, and any literal starting with a digit 1-9 is interpreted as decimal.
 In hexadecimal literals, letters a-f and A-F represent values 10 through 15.

 ```
 int_lit             = decimal_lit | octal_lit | hex_lit | binary_lit .
 decimal_lit         = noradix_decimal_lit | radix_decimal_lit .
 noradix_decimal_lit = ( "1" … "9" ) { decimal_digit } .
 radix_decimal_lit   = "0" ( "d" | "D") decimal_digit { decimal_digit } .
-octal_lit           = "0" ( "o" | "O" ) octal_digit { octal_digit } .
+octal_lit           = "0" [ ( "o" | "O" ) ] octal_digit { octal_digit } .
 hex_lit             = "0" ( "x" | "X" ) hex_digit { hex_digit } .
 binary_lit          = "0" ( "b" | "B" ) binary_digit { binary_digit } .
 ```